 Learn more about SQL

 While simple, SQL is a powerful programming language and valuable addition to almost any skill set.
 Ready to get started?
 Our Learn SQL course will teach you the basics of querying and data manipulation.

 After you’ve learned its basics, we have several courses that teach you how to use SQL to advance in your career.
 Considering a career in data science?
-Learn how to analyze data with SQL.
+Check out our data science courses, like Analyze Data with SQL.
 More interested in its non-technical applications?
-Check out Learn Intermediate SQL for Marketers and Product Managers.
+Try Learn Intermediate SQL for Marketers and Product Managers.